On July 15, Homestead on the Range passed a major milestone—the five-year mark.

 Also free to all are our email newsletters:

 - On the Range.
-Your weekly country living update!
-Every Friday, receive notice of new posts, site updates, country living tips, Scripture Passages of the Month, reading challenge hints, relevant headlines, and more, right in your inbox!
+Your monthly country living update!
+Receive notice of new posts, site updates, country living tips, Scripture Passages of the Month, reading challenge hints, relevant headlines, and more, right in your inbox!

 - Publishing Newsletter.
 A good way to keep up with our newest book releases, specials, and freebies.